Saturday, December 29, 2012

 So God sent not just an ordinary angel, if there is such a thing, but the angel Gabriel to Zechariah, a Jewish priest, to announce that his wife Elizabeth would bear his son, who would become John the Baptist, forerunner of Christ.

-Six months later, God sends the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
+(2) Six months later, God again sends the same angel Gabriel -- to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin’s name was Mary.

 The angel went to her and said, “Greetings, you who are highly favored!
 The Lord is with you."